 California Industrial Welfare Commission (IWC) Wage Order #9 Transportation Industry Poster

-The Industrial Welfare Commission (IWC) Wage Order #9 Transportation Industry is a general labor law poster poster by the California Department Of Industrial Relations.
+The Industrial Welfare Commission (IWC) Wage Order #9 Transportation Industry is a labor law posters poster by the California Department Of Industrial Relations.
 This poster is mandatory for some employers, including employers in the transportation industry.

 This poster must be posted in a conspicuous place where all employees will any Transportation Industry will see it.
 Employers can also request if they need this poster in another language.
 This poster describes the standards and laws that must be followed in the Transportation Industry.
 Such laws include minimum wage rate, working overtime, holding records, and regulations for disabled workers.

 CA All-In-One Labor Poster: Instead of printing out dozens of posters, employers can also purchase an all-in-one poster that covers both California and Federal poster requirements by clicking here .